Configuring outbound email settings

-You may need to create an email account on your email server in order for FileHold to use this feature.
+You may want to create a new email account on your email server for use with this feature.
+For example, [email protected].

 To set the outbound email settings

-- In Web Client, go to Administration Panel > System Configuration > Settings > General.
+- In Web Client, go to Administration > Full Administration Menu > System Configuration > Settings > General.

 - In the Outbound Email Settings area, enter the Reply-to email address.
-This is the email account that FileHold uses to send outbound emails.
-This name has to be in the format of an email address such as email@example.com.
-Your email administrators may need to create an email account for this if your email server requires authentication.
+This is the email account that will be used as the "from" address in the outbound email.
+This name must be a valid email address and may need to conform to requirements of your email server.
+Your email administrator may need to create an email account for this address if your email server requires authentication.

 - Enter the outgoing SMTP server address.
 Please check with your email administrator for this address.